 The debate is over which is better, a burrito bowl or a burrito.
 Low-carb dieters would say a bowl is better all day.
 But bowls aren’t as portable as a burrito.
 This is the battle between tortillas and bowls, and it is being fought in stores and chain restaurants around the country.
 But it is time to bring the battle home.

 You can make this crockpot chicken and rice burrito bowl recipe at home.
 Then, you can serve it up in a bowl or in a tortilla and decide which you prefer.
-This removes the variables out of the argument.
+This removes the variables from the argument.
 Some people say it depends on which place you go.

 Making a good burrito or burrito bowl filling requires a respectable number of seasonings.
 The goal is to get as close to an authentic Mexican dish as possible.
 That means you will need things like garlic powder, onion powder, smoked paprika, cumin, and chili powder.

 The argument for the burrito bowl is an obvious one.
-Remove the tortilla, remove a lot of the carbs; easy enough.
+Remove the tortilla and remove a lot of the carbs; it is easy enough.
 But there is more to it than that.
 You may be familiar with a certain place that rhymes with Shmishmotlay.

 The Burrito Argument

 Obviously, a burrito is more portable, especially when it is wrapped properly.
 But there is the question of portion size.
 You have far more control over the portion size in a burrito bowl.
 However, that isn’t always a good thing.

 Sometimes, our eyes are bigger than our stomachs, and we may overfill a burrito bowl.
 However, you have to make sure you don’t overfill a burrito to wrap it properly; hi Shmishmotlay.

 That means you are more likely to get the right amount of filling on your plate.
 Also, there is only one right way to eat a burrito: wrap it in foil and strip it down as you go.
 Either way, you can use this crockpot chicken and rice burrito bowl recipe however you’d like.